The House of Faith for the Family | 1203 9th Avenue North | Nashville, TN

 As Shepard of a membership of five hundred members, the church saw a need for more expansion and began a building fund in 1958 for a new edifice.
 Church clubs like the Women’s Progressive, Rose of Sharon, Willing Workers, and the Nurse’s Aid Guild were organized to assist in the fundraising.
 Construction of the new worship place began in 1959.
 During the interim, worship services were held at Elliott School auditorium on Sixth and Jefferson Street.
 After the termination of Reverend Crinel’s ministry, Reverend Enoch Jones was a call to the pastorate in January 1961.

 Reverend Jones plunged immediately into securing sufficient funds for the completion of the edifice begun under the pastorate of Reverend Crinel.
 On Sunday, August 6, 1961, Reverend Jones and the jubilant members entered their new edifice singing, “We’ve Come This Far by Faith.”
 Ten years later, the church liquidated the $100,000 debt.
 Later, construction began on the educational-recreational edifice that today stands as the Enoch Jones Activity Center.
 Under Reverend Jones’ leadership, the membership increased by several hundred people.
 The enabled the church to raise its projected annual budgets while increasing its contributions to educational institutions, missions, and community services.
-After 30 years of service, Reverend Jones retired in 1992.
-He now bears the distinguished title of “Pastor Emeritus.”
+After 30 years of service, Reverend Jones retired in 1992, and became our "Pastor Emeritus Jones" and went to be with the Lord.
 In June 1994, God sent us the Reverend William Buchanan.

 Reverend William Buchanan (1994-2016)